-Many resources for learning to use Pro Tools are also available online at the Digidesign Web site (www.digidesign.com), including the following: DiSK (Digidesign Sound Knowledge) Instructional material about how to use Pro Tools, including DiSK Flix movies that show how to do a number of popular tasks using Pro Tools.
+Many resources for learning to use Pro Tools are also available online at the Digidesign Web site (www.digidesign.com), including the following:

+DiSK (Digidesign Sound Knowledge) Instructional material about how to use Pro Tools, including DiSK Flix movies that show how to do a number of popular tasks using Pro Tools.

-DigiZine A magazine for and about Pro Tools users, providing all the latest product news, user stories, and hundreds of tips and ideas.
+DigiZine A magazine for and about Pro Tools users, providing product news, user stories, and many tips and ideas.

-Mbox Basics Requirements
+Mbox 2 Basics Requirements